OlgaAk/k8s/readme.md

    check browser http://192.168.99.100:30080 (minikube ip and port from yaml which should be greater than 30tsd) <br>
    kubectl get po --show-labels <br>
    kubectl get po --show-labels -l release=0 <br>

+5. ReplicaSet

+If a pod dies for some reason, replicaset will bring up a new one (or how many replicas were indicated) <br>
+Edit pod: put existing description under "template" field.
+Change Kind to Replicaset, version to apps/v1, add replica quantity, selector and name. <br>
+kubectl delete pods --all <br>
+kubectl apply -f . <br>
+kubectl get all <br>
+ReplicaSet creates a pod (or several pods, depends on how many replicas are desired) with a made-up name.
+If one pod crashes, another one is running and a new one is being created<br>
+kubectl describe rs webapp <br>